 Physiotherapy in Oakville for shoulder pain

 The rotator cuff is an important group of muscles that keep the shoulder joint stable during arm movements, and are responsible for moving the arm.
 When providing physiotherapy in Oakville we see a variety of rotator cuff injuries such as tendinitis/tendinosis and small tears.
 Tears in the rotator cuff tendons can occur from a traumatic injury, overuse or even degeneration as we age.
 Depending on the size of the tear, and other factors, medical professionals will decide to either surgically repair the tendon(s), or suggest conservative treatment like physiotherapy for shoulder pain.
-There are many options for treatment, including physio, shockwave and acupuncture.
+There are many options for treatment our Oakville clinic including shockwave and acupuncture.

 Tendinitis occurs when repetitive stresses to the tendons result in small micro-tears and inflammation.
 If this becomes chronic, then degenerative changes occur in the tendon and it is now referred to as a tendinosis.
 Our Oakville physiotherapists agree that its much easier to treat tendinitis than tendinosis.
 Don’t wait until its too late, get into our Oakville Physiotherapy clinic today!